How To Get Rid Of Chicken Skin In Children

 And since those who suffer from Keratosis Pilaris are said to have a vitamin A deficiency, it makes perfect sense that this cream is prescribed to treat this condition, and in our case, it has been pretty darn successful.

-So just to recap, after his shower, we apply the two creams.
+So just to recap, after my son’s shower, we apply Tretinoin, followed by Cetaphil Rough and Bumpy Skin (or Evereden).
 The prescription Tretinoin goes on first, and after allowing it to dry, we apply the Cetaphil Rough and Bumpy smoothing moisturizer.

-After a few weeks of treatment, his skin isn’t perfect, but the improvement is drastic!
+After a few weeks of treatment, my son’s skin isn’t perfect, but the improvement is drastic!
 (See image below).
 We are going to keep at it, and I’m excited to see what the results will be in a few months.

-What If I Can’t Afford To Afford To See A Dermatologist?
+What If I Can’t Get A Tretinoin Perscription?

 A lot of families have limited or no health insurance, and aren’t able to see a professional dermatologist.
 If you’re one of those people, I have good news for you!!